Royal High School, Bath: Royal High Nursery & Prep School

 The Royal High Nursery & Prep School is in the Weston area of Bath.
 Formerly housed in Bath High School on Lansdown Road, it moved in 2014 to Cranwell House, a Grade II listed Victorian mansion.
 The Nursery is in the adjacent Vine House and Orangery.
 Hope Hall, behind Cranwell House, has classrooms for Years 5 and 6.
 The site also features a sports hall and a dance studio.
 The school enrols around 130 pupils aged 3 to 11 and follows the Reggio Emilia approach to education.

+In January 2026, the school announced that the Nursery & Prep School would close at the end of the summer term, with pupils in Years 5 and 6 moving to the Senior School.
+The closure was attributed in part to rising costs linked to recent government policy changes, including the introduction of VAT on school fees, the removal of business rates relief, and increased employer National Insurance contributions.

 Notable alumnae

 The school's notable alumnae include: